Effective May 12, 2022, this policy has been revised. For individual changes, see the redlined version.

-- In the case of formal complaints, the following administrators will review the findings of the Office of Equal Opportunity and Diversity investigation:
+- In the case of formal complaints, the following administrators will review the findings of the Office of Institutional Equity investigation:

-- the Office of the Provost, if the respondent is a faculty member or other instructional personnel (except graduate assistants);
+- the Office of the Provost, if the responding party is a faculty member or other instructional personnel (except graduate assistants);

-- the Dean of Students, if the respondent is a student (including a graduate student, in which case the Dean of the Graduate College also must be notified in order to determine whether ramifications apply for the student's academic progress).
+- the Dean of Students, if the responding party is a student (including a graduate student, in which case the Dean of the Graduate College also must be notified in order to determine whether ramifications apply for the student's academic progress).

-- the appropriate administrator above, if the respondent is a unit.
+- the appropriate administrator above, if the responding party is a unit.

 - The administrator who receives the report shall:

-- discuss it with EOD in order to determine, based on EOD's findings and input, appropriate corrective measures and/or sanctions.
-If the respondent is a staff member, the administrator will also consult with the Senior Human Resources Leadership Representative in the unit.
-If the respondent is a faculty member, graduate assistant, or unit, the administrator will also consult with the appropriate dean and departmental executive officer.
-When a respondent staff member, faculty member, or graduate assistant is also a student, the administrator and the Dean of Students will also consult with one another in determining what corrective measures or sanctions should be pursued.
+- discuss it with OIE in order to determine, based on OEI's findings and input, appropriate corrective measures and/or sanctions.
+If the responding party is a staff member, the administrator will also consult with the Senior Human Resources Leadership Representative in the unit.
+If the responding party is a faculty member, graduate assistant, or unit, the administrator will also consult with the appropriate dean and departmental executive officer.
+When a responding-party staff member, faculty member, or graduate assistant is also a student, the administrator and the Dean of Students will also consult with one another in determining what corrective measures or sanctions should be pursued.

-- implement appropriate corrective measures and/or sanctions consistent with University procedures.
-The administrator must inform EOD in writing of the actions that are taken in response to EOD's findings.
+- implement appropriate corrective measures and/or sanctions consistent with university procedures.
+The administrator must inform OIE in writing of the actions that are taken in response to OIE's findings.

-- insure that the alleged victim is informed when action is taken.
+- ensure that the impacted party is informed when action is taken.

-- Violations of the Human Rights Policy may lead to sanctions up to and including termination or separation from the University.
-If the respondent is a unit, sanctions may include changes to unit policies or processes, or other appropriate actions.
-Sanctions for violations of this policy should be commensurate with the nature of the violation and the respondent's disciplinary history.
-It is the responsibility of the appropriate administrator to follow-up with the parties at a reasonable interval(s) to assess their compliance with the sanctions imposed.
-More serious sanctions up to and including termination of employment or separation from the University may be imposed in the event that the individual fails to comply with the sanctions initially imposed.
+- Violations of the Human Rights Policy may lead to sanctions up to and including termination or separation from the university.
+If the responding party is a unit, sanctions may include changes to unit policies or processes, or other appropriate actions.
+Sanctions for violations of this policy should be commensurate with the nature of the violation and the responding party's disciplinary history.
+It is the responsibility of the appropriate administrator to follow up with the parties at a reasonable interval(s) to assess their compliance with the sanctions imposed.
+More serious sanctions up to and including termination of employment or separation from the university may be imposed in the event that the individual fails to comply with the sanctions initially imposed.